andre-ye/andre-ye.github.io/uw/econ-200/textbook-notes/chapter-15.md

 #### Oligopoly and Public Policy
 - It is illegal for an oligopolist to offer to collude.
-- In a monopoly, there is adeadweight loss.
+- In a monopoly, there is a deadweight loss.
-  - Monopoly and collusion deadweight loss is identical.
+  - Monopoly and collusion deadweight loss are identical.

 <br>